AstringentBeet/Base-Apparel/README-template.md

 ## Updates:

-  - 01/31/2022, 2257 CDT:
+  #### 01/31/2022, 2257 CDT:
-  BEFORE YOU CONTINUE, REORGANIZE THE SEMANTIC ELEMENTS AND FIGURE OUT
-    HOW TO PROPERLY POSITION THE HERO IMAGE.
+  Before you continue, reorganize the semantic elements and figure out how to properly position the hero image.

-  -  2/03/2022, 0118 CDT:
+  #### 2/03/2022, 0354 CDT:
   commenting the margins out within the text.css file removed the whitespace at the top of the body (when looking in the desktop screen).
   - I never realized the degree of specificity involved when working solely on positions and block placement.
 I need to go over both CSS inheritance and specificity to better understand the more minor details that I skimmed through.

-       - Here some objectives to complete before the next commit:
+  Here some objectives to complete before the next commit:
    - Create a third querey that goes beyond a landscaped width of 1280 pixels.
    - Center both the page-content and footer (with the footer being horizontally alligned with the page-content).
    - Find the appropriate percentages for said blocks to better the page's overall responsiveness.
    - pretty-up the rest of the page and remove the border guides.
-          - revise the class names.
+   - revise class names to better fit the BEM naming convention.
+  #### 02/04/2022, Part 1/2, 1924 CDT:
+  After scanning through various articles on the web, I was finally able to find the code to center the hero image on the desktop version of the page.
+In the proccess of this, relying solely on floats and block positioning has forced me to gain a better idea of certain concepts such as inheritance, the box-model, and surface-level basics of pseudo-elements (which adds an additional 'block' to the model).
+  - This is one of two planned commits for the rest of the day.
+The next one will actually focus on previous obejectives.
+  - ~~Turns out that adding the max-height property was the missing piece in fitting the hero image into the aside container (technically the pseudo-element), allowing it the overall picture to be vertically centered.~~
+    - ~~Figuring this out took about 7 hours an ungodly amount of time.~~
+  - ~~There wasn't a need to set the footer's position to absolute in the mobile platform, but it was absolutely (pun-intended) needed for the desktop platform due to said tag being outside of the rest of the content.
+Doing so removes the footer from the flow, which places (technically) it inside the main content.~~
+  #### 02/05/2022
+  Styled the desktop page (with a width of 1440) a bit more.
+   - After realising how little I know about positioning, proper box styling, and "legacy Layouts, I'm going to dive more into CSS fundamentals.

 ## Overview

 ### Project objectives